IronFoundry/vcap/README.md

 for a single vm installation.

-Versions of these instructions have been used for production deployments, and for our own development purposes. many of us develop on mac laptops, so some additional instructions for this environment have been included.
+Versions of these instructions have been used for production deployments, and for our own development purposes.
+Many of us develop on mac laptops, so some additional instructions for this environment have been included.

 Detailed Install/Run Instructions: